LucasStevenson/Cyber/disc/chocolate-sale.md

 1. Order dark chocolate from the website

 2. Just like the cookie-sale challenge, it says we ordered something else.
-In this case, it says we ordered white chocolate.

 3. Check the website cookies